 Invite loyal customers to an exclusive event

 Exclusive in-person events are a fantastic way to build a stronger rapport with your VIP customers.

-Set something up in-store or in a pop up shop that you specifically only send invites via your segmented VIP email list.
+Set something up in-store (if you have one) or in a pop-up shop that you specifically only send invites via your segmented VIP email list.